Why Mongolia’s New Business Reforms Matter

 The revision aims to streamline business procedures and cut the country’s 1,600 administrative permits and licenses to around 400.
 Review of business license applications would take around 20 days.

-Oyun-Erdene's new council that will be established to oversee the implementation of and changes to rules governing business-licensing authorities.
+Oyun-Erdene's new council will be established to oversee the implementation of and changes to rules governing business-licensing authorities.
 The council will include representatives from the government, businesses and trade associations.

 Oyun-Erdene has called for electronic registration and online licensing services to improve the business climate and cut red tape.